Toddses/capify-press/README.md

 * **cap stage deploy**: Deploy the site from the repository to the remote server
 * **cap stage wp:remote:push**: Deploy the site and push the database and uploads from the local server
 * **cap stage wp:remote:pull**: Clone a remote repository and pull the database and uploads from the stage server
-* **cap stage db:push**: Pushes a local export of the MySQL database to the remote server
+* **cap stage db:push**: Pushes a local export of the MySQL database and imports to the remote server
 * **cap stage db:pull**: Pulls a remote export of the MySQL database and imports to the local server
 * **cap stage uploads:push**: Transfer local uploads content to remote server
 * **cap stage uploads:pull**: Transfer remote uploads content to local server